 - pure maple syrup is used to naturally sweeten the cookies

-- double acting baking powder acts as a leavening agent
+- baking soda acts as a leavening agent

 - cinnamon & vanilla provide a sweet and warming flavor